mslaksh/LXX503/README.md

 Steps:

 1. Flash the recovery image with `fastboot flash boot twrp.img` (Your phone will not boot into system anymore and instead boot into twrp)
-2. In TWRP, navigate to 'Backup' and backup the '/data' partition which comtains all your device settings and apps.
-Also bckup the nvdata and nvram partitions.
+2. In TWRP, navigate to 'Backup' and backup the '/data' partition which contains all your device settings and apps.
+Also backup the nvdata and nvram partitions.
 (No need to factory reset and clear internal storage)
 4. In TWRP, navigate to 'Wipe', select 'System' and 'Data', and swipe right on the 'Swipe to Wipe' button to wipe the selected partitions.
 5. IN TWRP, go to 'Mount' and enable the 'MTP' option.
 Your device will now appear on your PC, allowing you to transfer the TWRP zip file on your device.